Balancing the accounting equation

 avoid them when testing the accounting equation.

-If they do cross a file boundary, or are inconveniently long, fix that by splitting the transaction into two transactions which use a pending account, as in https://hledger.org/hledger.html#close-and-balance-assertions.
+If they do cross a file boundary, or are inconveniently long, you can fix that by splitting the transaction into two transactions which use a pending account, as in close and balance assertions.

 5. Unbalanced postings